katastrophie97/katastrophie97/README.md

   <img align="center" src="https://github-readme-stats.vercel.app/api/top-langs/?username=katastrophie97&theme=gruvbox&text_color=c2a295&title_color=276478&icon_color=e8a631" />
 </a>

+## ⚡ Fun fact:
+- I know why the albatross soup is so deadly.
 <!--
 **katastrophie97/katastrophie97** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.